 I put the second sponge on and spread over the rest of the creme patisserie.

-I placed the final sponge layer on, then whipped up 700ml whipping cream with 2 tbsp icing sugar and 1 tsp vanilla sugar and spread it over the whole cake, making a dome shape on top.
+I placed the final sponge layer on, then whipped up double cream with icing sugar and vanilla sugar and spread it over the whole cake, making a dome shape on top.

 So I end up with what I shall call and ‘ugly bum’ at the back of the Swedish Princess Cake!
 Ah well.
 I cut the edges off and piped cream around the bottom.
 I melted some dark chocolate and piped a design on top, and finally added my pink rose.